Lokacitron123/Group-project-webshop-react-node/README.md

 # webshop-grupp5

-This is the webshop for all you hightec needs.
-There is no point on searching for other stores, they are all boring.
+This is a webshop created in a group assignment using React.js.
+The backend was provided by our teacher.

 ## Prerequisites